 alternatively you could stock up on other products such as catnip.

 sells its own brand 400mg slippery elm bark capsules for US$3.49 for

-medicines can only be sold in Europe if they have either a traditional herbal
+medicines can still be sold in Europe if they have either a traditional herbal

 registration (which slippery elm bark does not) or a product licence.